vim-ctrlspace/vim-ctrlspace/README.md

 parent one.

 After checking all predecessors it will ask you to provide the root folder explicitly.
-After your acceptance that root folder will be stored pemanently in the `.cs_cache` file.
+After your acceptance that root folder will be stored pemanently in the `.cs_cache` file as serve as a known root later.

 ### Main Modes